NFL-Bills ride emotional win into NFL postseason | Sports-Games

 But the Bills that provided Hamlin with the best tribute of all, harnessing their emotions to secure a victory and the AFC second seed.
 With the stadium already crackling with energy, the game got off to an explosive start when Nyheim Hines returned the opening kickoff 96 yards for a touchdown, sending the sold-out crowd into a frenzy.

+In the NFC, the Detroit Lions brought the curtain down on the regular season with a shock 20-16 upset of the Green Bay Packers at frigid Lambeau Field, denying the Packers a playoff berth and allowing the Seattle Seahawks to snatch the last spot.
+Earlier, the Seahawks had ended the Lions' postseason hopes and kept their own alive when Jason Myers connected on a 32-yard field goal, sealing a 19-16 overtime victory against the Los Angeles Rams.

+The Seahawks will next face the second-seeded San Francisco 49ers, who head into the playoffs riding a 10-game winning streak after dropping the Arizona Cardinals 38-13.
+With quarterback Jalen Hurts back from injury, the Philadelphia Eagles claimed the NFC top seed and a bye by beating the New York Giants 22-16 for a franchise record 14th victory.

 Despite the loss, the Giants also qualify for the postseason, moving on to the wildcard, where they will face the Minnesota Vikings.
-The Dallas Cowboys also move on to the playoffs on a losing note, falling 26-6 to the Washington Commanders.
+The Dallas Cowboys also head into the playoffs on a losing note, falling 26-6 to the Washington Commanders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)